Peter Perchard: Civic career

 He was created an alderman in the City of London's Candlewick ward on 12 April 1798 as a goldsmith.
 He was subsequently elected one of the Sheriffs of the City of London in 1793.
 Perchard was a liveryman of the Worshipful Company of Goldsmiths.

 The election was held for the office of Lord Mayor on 9 October 1804.
 Perchard was one of three candidates, the others being his fellow Aldermen, James Shaw and Charles Flower.
 Perchard won 1781 votes to Shaw's 1652, and was duly declared Lord Mayor.
 In his acceptance speech, Perchard described himself as being "late of life" but said that "we cease to live when we cease to be of any use to the public".
-In his professional life, Perchard was a goldsmith.

 The prisoner reformer James Neild wrote to Perchard about the poor conditions at the debtors' prison in Southwark during Perchard's time as Lord Mayor but received no reply from him.

 Personal life

 Perchard and his wife, Martha (née Le Mesurier), were married for 18 years and had six children.
+Perchard's wife was from a prominent Guernsey family, her first cousin was the wealthy merchant Paul Le Mesurier, who had served as Lord Mayor of London from 1794.

 Three of their children, Mary, Mathew, and Mathew-Henry, died in infancy, a second daughter, Martha, died aged 10.
 Perchard died only 10 weeks after the end of his Mayoralty, and was buried with his wife and four children in St Mary Abchurch, near Cannon Street in the City of London.
 A monument commemorates Perchard and his family in St Peter's church in his native Guernsey.

-Perchard's wife was from a prominent Guernsey family, her first cousin was the wealthy merchant Paul Le Mesurier, who had served as Lord Mayor of London from 1794.